 Wildlife in national parks

 Coming up next is the Etosha National Park in northern Namibia.
-The park is recognised as one of the most important reserves and game sanctuaries in Africa.
-I’m looking forward to seeing wildlife like blue wildebeest, springbok, zebra, kudu, giraffe, cheetah, leopard, lion and elephant at the waterholes.
+The park is one of the most important reserves and game sanctuaries in Africa.
+I look forward to see wildlife like blue wildebeest, springbok, zebra, kudu, giraffe, cheetah, leopard, lion and elephants at the waterholes.
 We will be staying at a couple of camps in Etosha.

 Victoria Falls for the grande finale

-The final stage of this safari is one of the world’s most spectacular sights.
-The Victoria Falls is the world’s largest sheet of falling water and was given its name by explorer David Livingstone in 1855.
+The final stage of this safari in Southern Africa is one of the world’s most spectacular sights.
+The Victoria Falls is the world’s largest sheet of falling water.
+It was given its name by explorer David Livingstone in 1855.
 I will be staying one night in the town called Victoria Falls, Zimbabwe.
 This is where my organised tour ends.
 The following day I will move across the waterfall to Livingstone, Zambia.

 Leg 3, The return (Livingstone – Johannesburg – Dubai)

-With only a day and night to spend in Livingstone I will see if I make it to the museum and a walk around the colonial centre.
+I only have a day and night to spend in Livingstone.
+So, I will see if can I make it to the museum and a walk around the colonial centre.
 Otherwise, both cities (Victoria Falls and Livingstone) are densely packed with activities related to the waterfall (bungee jumping, rib boat, helicopter and more).
 Nonetheless, I have a flight to Johannesburg, South Africa.

 I arrive in Johannesburg late in the afternoon and have a flight late on the evening the next day.
 That means I have an evening and a full day in Johannesburg.
-I have to prepare a plan to see the city, may be also take an excursion to the capital Pretoria and a tour of Soweto.
+I have to prepare a plan to see the city.
+I might take an excursion to the capital Pretoria and a tour of Soweto.

 On my return to Norway I searched for the best possible opportunity for a long layover, usually called a stopover.
 I found it.
-My Emirates Airlines flight from Johannesburg lands in Dubai, United Arab Emirates in the morning, and leaves for Oslo the next morning.
+My Emirates Airlines flight from Johannesburg lands in Dubai, United Arab Emirates in the morning.
+A connecting flight leaves for Oslo the next morning.
 This means I have about 24 hours to spend in an exciting city.

 That’s it for now.
 I’m looking forward to this trip and I don’t like to be disappointed.

-After my return home, and before I have been able to publish anything from my journey (except on Instagram) I will conclude that the trip was a success, in every respect.
+After my return home from this safari in Southern Africa, I conclude that the trip was a success, in every respect.
 This is my road map.